-In class three, and on into class four, the child begins to wake up and become more conscious of themselves as existing as a 'self' which is separate from the world.
+From Class three, the child begins to wake up and become more conscious of themselves as existing as a 'self' which is separate from the world.
 This can sometimes be an unsettling experience, as they feel themselves to be losing the magic of early childhood.
 They may have doubts and anxieties which they are not able to clearly express, and it is important that the adult world around them works to remain for them a loving and positive picture of authority in which they can place their trust.